Behavior Changes with Autism

 In social settings, autistic children may engage in repetitive or self-stimulatory behaviors as a coping mechanism.
 They may also withdraw from social interaction altogether to avoid the complex and uncomfortable dance of human interaction.

-Dealing with sudden behavioral changes in autistic children calls for a holistic approach, one that considers the context, unique needs and challenges of that particular child.
+Dealing with sudden behavior changes in autistic children calls for a holistic approach, one that considers the context, unique needs, and challenges of that particular child.

 As caregivers face inappropriate or challenging behaviors, having the right strategies becomes crucial when supporting the child’s development and well-being.